Mastro Sol

 All dates

-In the context of the Art Explora Festival, presented at the Marina de Cascais, the work establishes a relationship with the way the festival arrives in the city: coming from the sea, settling by the quay and creating a temporary presence in public space.
-Mastro Sol extends this movement onto land, transforming the marina area into a place of encounter between visitors, participants and local inhabitants.<br>
+Within the context of the Art Explora Festival presented at Cascais Marina, the work establishes a relationship with the way the festival itself arrives in the city: coming from the sea, settling alongside the harbour, and creating a temporary presence in the public realm.
+Mastro Sol extends this movement onto land, transforming the marina area into a meeting point for visitors, participants, and local residents.

-The mast functions as an element of orientation and convocation.
+The mastro works simultaneously as a landmark and a call to gather.
 Through its verticality, it marks a point in space and creates a shared reference.
-Around it, a collective action takes shape, bringing the artistic installation closer to popular forms of celebration, where preparation, manual work and sharing are part of the experience itself.<br>
+Around it unfolds a collective action that brings the artistic installation closer to vernacular cultures of celebration, where the knowledge of the hands is an essential part of the shared experience.

 © Mário Rainha Campos